-TOPIC REPORTING REQUIREMENT APTAR'S RESPONSE GRI 306: W aste 306-5 a.
+TOPIC REPORTING REQUIREMENT APTAR'S RESPONSE GRI 306: Wa aste 306-5 a.
 Total weight of waste directed to disposal in metric tons, and a breakdown of this total by composition of the waste. b.
 Total weight of hazardous waste directed to disposal in metric tons, and a breakdown of this total by the following disposal operations: i.
-Incineration (with energy recovery); ii.
-Incineration (without energy recovery); iii.
+Incineration (with energy recovery); iii.
 Landfilling; iv.
 Other disposal operations. c.
 Total weight of non-hazardous waste directed to disposal in metric tons, and a breakdown of this total by the following disposal operations: i.
 Incineration (with energy recovery); ii.
 Incineration (without energy recovery); iii.
 Landfilling; iv.
 Other disposal operations. d.
-For each disposal operation listed in Disclosures 306-5-b and 306-5-c, a breakdown of the total weight in metric tons of hazardous waste and of non-hazardous waste directed to disposal: i. onsite; ii. offsite. e.
-Contextual information necessary to understand the data and See Table 306-4. e.
+For each disposal operation listed in Disclosures 306-5-b and 306-5-c, a breakdown of the total weight in metric tons of hazardous waste and of non-hazardous waste directed to disposal: i. onsite; ii. onfisite.
+See Table 306-4. e.
 Contextual information necessary to understand the data and how the data has been compiled.

-TOPIC REPORTING REQUIREMENT APTAR'S RESPONSE TOPIC REPORTING REQUIREMENT GRI 307: Environmental Compliance The reporting organization shall report how it manages The Global EHS Organization is made up of a representative from 308-1 environmental compliance using Disclosure 3-3 in GRI 3: Material each region, and each region has a team of representatives from Topics 2021 each site.
+TOPIC REPORTING REQUIREMENT APTAR'S RESPONSE GRI 307: Environmental Compliance The reporting organization shall report how it manages The Global EHS Organization is made up of a representative from environmental compliance using Disclosure 3-3 in GRI 3: Material each region, and each region has a team of representatives from Topics 2021 each site.
 Environmental compliance is managed at the site level, in alignment with Aptar's Global EHS Management system.
 Aptar subscribes to compliance protocol offered through ENHESA.
 All sites are expected to use the protocol from their country/location to conduct a self-audit at least annually.
 Approximately one-third of Aptar sites are audited, on-site, by a third-party using the Aptar EHS Management System requirements and ENHESA protocol each Audited sites are provided an audit report and required to establish corrective actions to close each finding.
 Status check-in calls SUSTAINABLE are conducted frequently between the Regional EHS leaders and DEVELOPMENT the plant management as findings are closed and tracked.
 More information about EHS topics can be found in GRI 403.
 307-1 a.
 Significant fines and non-monetary sanctions for noncompliance Aptar experienced no significant fines or non-monetary sanctions with environmental laws and/or regulations for noncompliance with environmental laws and/or regulations during the reporting year.
-DEVELOPMENT GOALS TOPIC REPORTING REQUIREMENT APTAR'S RESPONSE GRI 308: Supplier Environmental Assessment 308-2 The reporting organization shall report how it manages supplier Management Aptar recognizes the social and environmental assessment of environmental assessment using Disclosure 3-3 in GRI 3: Material our suppliers to be a material aspect of business according to Topics 2021. our stakeholders.
+DEVELOPMENT GOALS TOPIC REPORTING REQUIREMENT APTAR'S RESPONSE GRI 308: Supplier Environmental Assessment The reporting organization shall report how it manages supplier Management Aptar recognizes the social and environmental assessment of environmental assessment using Disclosure 3-3 in GRI 3: Material our suppliers to be a material aspect of business according to Topics 2021. our stakeholders.
 We integrate supplier social and environmental screening into the supplier auditing process, and we entered into a partnership with EcoVadis at the end of 2020 to advance our supplier screening capabilities.
 As of February 2023, 71% of our spend with Scope-3 suppliers and 37% of our spend with non-Scope-3 suppliers are in our EcoVadis network, and our goal is to grow those numbers up to 75% and 40% by the end of 2023.
-We have a Sustainable Purchasing Charter which is referenced and why. in Aptar's general terms and conditions of purchase, as well as in our standard purchasing contract templates.
+We have a Sustainable Purchasing Charter which is referenced in Aptar's general terms and conditions of purchase, as well as in our standard purchasing contract templates.
 Suppliers are asked to acknowledge and sign the agreement stating their ethics and compliance standards meet Aptar's expectations.
-This charter is available on Aptar.com in nine languages (English, French, German,

-Spanish, Russian, Portuguese, Italian, Chinese and Bahasa) and responsibility and financial and operational risks.
+This charter is available on Aptar.com in nine languages (English, French, German, Spanish, Russian, Portuguese, Italian, Chinese and Bahasa) and was updated in February 2023.